My intuition tells me my favourite toy, as a child, was a plush Ernie toy, Ernie, the resident of Sesame Street who graces the TV sets of viewers.

-“And Then (The Hexx)” was done by Pavement songwriter Stephen Malkmus, as a b-side to “Spit on a Stranger” in May 1999, I read somewhere.
-It sort of provides a conclusion to the 1997 Pavement album, Brighten the Corners.
-Quietly now, that’s the Pavement record where the entire quintet is present and performing at once–it’s sometimes known as “dream pop.”
+“And Then (The Hexx)” is a song by Pavement, a b-side on Pavement’s “Spit on a Stranger” single in May 1999, I read somewhere.
+It sort of provides a conclusion to the 1997 Pavement album Brighten the Corners.
+Quietly now, that’s the Pavement record where the entire quintet is performing–it’s sometimes known as “dream pop.”

-A second version of the song “And Then (The Hexx)” is again (!) the conclusion, as though an encore, after the band has heard their patrons’ cheers, to the next, and last, Pavement album, Terror Twilight.
+A second version of the song “And Then (The Hexx)” is again the conclusion to the next, and last, Pavement album, Terror Twilight.
 Strictly speaking, to the best of my understanding, the song is “And Then (The Hexx)” for the Brighten the Corners b-side, and simply “The Hexx” for Terror Twilight.

-Malkmus hasn’t ever stopped playing, having reinvented himself twice, since Pavement folded.
-First he played as Stephen Malkmus and the Jicks, and more recently, since 2018, if I am doing the gentleman justice, just Stephen Malkmus, solo as it comes.
-I’ve seen video of Malkmus performing his old songs by himself for the groove denied tour.
+Malkmus has reinvented himself twice since Pavement folded.
+First he played as Stephen Malkmus and the Jicks, and more recently, since 2018, just Stephen Malkmus.
+I’ve seen video of Malkmus performing his songs by himself for the groove denied tour.

-Terror Twilight producer Nigel Godrich was keeping active on Twitter in the month of December 2020, when he tweeted on the thirteenth of December, 2020, that, despite what Godrich called “the dark” of December, Godrich proferred the advice,”get your SAD lamp out and party!”
-SAD indicates seasonal affective disorder, mild depression brought about by a lack of sunlight, in a cold climate.
+Terror Twilight producer Nigel Godrich was keeping active on Twitter in December 2020, when he tweeted on the thirteenth of December, 2020, that, despite what Godrich called “the dark” of December, Godrich preferred the advice,”get your SAD lamp out and party!”
+SAD indicates seasonal affective disorder, mild depression brought about by lack of sunlight, in a cold climate.

-The feeling echoes what Steve Malkmus says in 2002 in the documentary Slow Century.
+The feeling echoes what Steve Malkmus said for the 2002 documentary Slow Century.
 Godrich’s observation is certainly deliberate.
-Indie humour.

 “Get your handkerchiefs out,” Malkmus says, “and party.”

-A Chicago-based online magazine highlighting music, motion pictures, and TV, consequence of sound’s DAN CAFFREY says, “‘Spit on a Stranger’ looks back on a relationship that’s gone kaput — maybe a relationship with a band.”
+Writing for a Chicago online mag highlighting music, motion pictures, and TV, consequence of sound’s DAN CAFFREY says, “‘Spit on a Stranger’ looks back on a relationship that’s gone kaput — maybe a relationship with a band.”

-“Spit on a Stranger” was, I’d say, the first single for Terror Twilight.
-I have the impression that, of the five band members comprising the band in 1999, that other than Steve Malkmus, they wanted to hang it up.
+I have the impression that, of the five band members in the band in 1999, that other than Steve Malkmus, they wanted to hang it up.

-Of them, perhaps only Malkmus didn’t feel like a loser.
 When touring the Terror Twilight record, Malkmus often hung a pair of handcuffs on stage, from his mic stand, to illustrate how he felt making a living in a rock band.
-Unfair.

-“Terror Twilight,” Caffrey writes, “has a reputation of being Pavement’s tamest album, and that’s true, musically speaking — the tempos are sturdier and there’s much less yowling, despite a ripping harmonica solo (?!) from Radiohead’s Johnny Greenwood.”
-Wikipedia says Jonny Greenwood, from Radiohead, played harmonica both for “Platform Blues,” and for “Billie,” both of which are Terror Twilight songs, the song Billie penned about Billy Graham.
+“Terror Twilight,” Caffrey writes, “has a reputation of being Pavement’s tamest album, and that’s true, musically speaking — the tempos are sturdier and there’s much less yowling, despite a ripping harmonica solo (?!) from Radiohead’s Jonny Greenwood.”
+Wikipedia says Jonny Greenwood, from Radiohead, played harmonica both for “Platform Blues,” and for “Billie,” both of which are Terror Twilight songs, Billie penned about Billy Graham.

-I saw in a more recent interview, it is somewhat eluding me where I heard this (I think it was organized by Vanity Fair for Seattle radio not too long ago), when Malkmus was talking about getting ready to play shows with Pavement, Malkmus said that to this day he likes the game of Scrabble, playing these days more frequently online instead of in a rock tour.
+I saw in a more recent interview, it is somewhat eluding me where I heard this (I think it was organized by Vanity Fair for Seattle radio not too long ago), when Malkmus was talking about getting ready to play shows with Pavement, Malkmus said that to this day he enjoys the game of Scrabble.

 I presume that’s Pavement fandom knowledge.
 Malkmus has said publicly he got really quite good.
 In a round of Scrabble, you make words on the game board utilizing letters, which add to the score.